-Learning Lab The Learning Lab enables visitors to apply skills learned in the Training Center and work collaboratively on Operation Safe Passage.
+The Learning Lab enables visitors to apply skills learned in the Training Center and work collaboratively on Operation Safe Passage.
 Facilitated by a Museum educator, participants use their new skills with G-STEM to work as a team to respond to a humanitarian crisis.
 The Learning Lab can be reserved for field trips and groups.
 The Operation Safe Passage program must be reserved by groups in advance.
-This section is not open to the public during this time for COVID-19 safety and health precautions.

-Fort Discover

-In Fort Discover, the Museum's younger visitors can use imaginative play to climb the Army tower, radio friends, drop cargo supplies, launch a rocket, drive a jeep, serve up chow in the dining facility, and check out different uniforms with Camo Camera.
+Fort Discover In Fort Discover, the Museum's younger visitors can use imaginative play to climb the Army tower, radio friends, drop cargo supplies, launch a rocket, drive a jeep, serve up chow in the dining facility, and check out different uniforms with Camo Camera.
 The Museum's animated Army mule mascots, Buckshot and Blackjack, use age appropriate interactive games to teach children about Army innovations across history-such as interstate highways, the Panama Canal, and satellite communications.
-This section is not open to the public during this time for COVID-19 safety and health precautions.

-Training Center

-RESPE.